Jzubia/SubnetCalculator/README.md

 I'm including the source code inside of a folder called "IPCalculator".

-The full code is available in a single file called "RunCalc", this was used to create the .exe file called "SubnetCalculator.exe".
+The full code is available in a single file called "RunCalc".
+This was used to create the .exe file called "SubnetCalculator.exe".

 The Submask Converter source code is within "MasktoCIDR".
 The .exe file for this converter is called "SubMaskConv.exe".

+All .exe files will be grouped in the "executables" folder.

+Enjoyed working on this :)